soywiz/realworld-kotlin-ktor/readme.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+# Status

+> Currently awaiting changes to the ktor auth module

 # How it works